 Plus, digital technology is advancing at such a furious pace that an event team’s day-to-day toolkit changes all the time.
 Even gadgets like the Blackberry, which were only invented a few years ago, are now being rendered obsolete.

 All this means that to organise events effectively, we have to upskill all the time and learn new technologies on the job.

 Tip: Look for tutorials on YouTube that will help you master the latest technologies – they’re usually very user-friendly.
 And there are plenty of specialist sites that offer blog posts and webinars on specific technologies, like Social Tables for social media).

-Tip: Everyone is handling the stress of the pandemic in their own way.
+Everyone is handling the stress of this year in their own way.
 But one thing that may help is to consider this as an opportunity to improve your skills.
 Master the art of virtual event coordination, create your first hybrid event or try out a new venue layout to make things safer.

 Also, we recommend finding a shared office outside your home, where you can meet like-minded people and build your network.
 After all, that’s what events professionals are good at, right?